 Nominal registration fees apply to registrations of mortgages on title and on the Personal Property Securities Register.
 There are no taxes or stamp duties payable in respect of the granting or enforcement of security.

 Under the Companies Act, directors of a company must, among other things, act in good faith, in what they believe to be the best interests of the company, and for a proper purpose.
-The Companies Act also permits directors to act in what they believe to be the best interests of the company's holding company (even though it may not be in the best interests of the company), provided that this is expressly permitted in the company's constitution and (where the company is not wholly owned by the holding company) with the prior agreement of the company's shareholders other than the holding company.
+The Companies Act also permits directors to act in what they believe to be the best interests of the company's holding company (even though it may not be in the best interests of the company), provided that this is expressly permitted in the company's constitution and (where the company is not wholly owned by the holding company) that it is done with the prior agreement of the company's shareholders other than the holding company.

-In realising an asset under a security, the security-holder or its receiver owes certain persons (including the grantor, any guarantors and certain other creditors of the grantor) a duty (of "reasonable care" in the case of the security-holder) to obtain the best price reasonably obtainable at the time of sale.
+In realising an asset under a security, the security holder or its receiver owes certain persons (including the grantor, any guarantors and certain other creditors of the grantor) a duty (of "reasonable care" in the case of the security holder) to obtain the best price reasonably obtainable at the time of sale.

 Validly created security interests granted by a borrower in favour of a lender will continue to be effective if the borrower becomes insolvent or enters into voluntary administration or liquidation.

 However, if a company is unable to pay its due debts immediately after a security interest was granted by the company, and the charge was given within the two years prior to the commencement of the borrower's liquidation, there is a risk that the security may be voidable by the liquidator in certain circumstances.